fluxcd/flux2/docs/guides/installation.md

 and configure it to manage itself from a Git repository.

-The bootstrap creates a Git repository if one doesn't exist and commits the toolkit components manifests to the master branch.
+The bootstrap creates a Git repository if one doesn't exist and commits the toolkit components manifests to the main branch.
 Then it configures the target cluster to synchronize with that repository by setting up SSH deploy keys.